 It’s important to note that there is still much research needed in this area to determine whether or not a CPG actually causes these conditions.

-What are the benefits of decalcification of the pineal gland?
+What are the benefits of a decalcified pineal?

-There are many benefits to the process in order to improve health and overall wellness in a holistic manner.
-One of the major benefits of an uncalcified pineal gland is improved oral health due to increased saliva production, helping to your keep teeth clean and healthy.
+There are many benefits that a healthy pineal gland will contribute to your overall wellness.
+One of the major benefits of a decalcified pineal gland is improved oral health due to increased saliva production, helping to your keep teeth clean and healthy.
 Further benefits can include:

 - reduction of inflammation

 - anti-aging effects